 If you have seen the film “The Social Network,” which is based on a book about the foundational days of Facebook, you probably remember Cameron and Tyler Winklevoss, the Harvard twins whose early investment in the company would later make them billionaire Bitcoin investors.
 Like other Facebook co-founders and early investors, the Winklevoss twins had a nasty fallout with CEO Mark Zuckerberg, but they may be teaming up with him again in a cryptocurrency project.

-Facebook is seriously considering launching GlobalCoin, a monetary blockchain token pegged to the relative values of major currencies.
-The focus of GlobalCoin will be online retail payments and electronic money transfers for Facebook users; at one point, Zuckerberg was mostly interested in wire transfers and remittances via WhatsApp, but the prospect of two million Facebook users making online purchases is too tempting to ignore.
+Facebook is considering launching Libra, a monetary blockchain token pegged to the relative values of major currencies.
+The focus of Libra will be online retail payments and electronic money transfers for Facebook users; at one point, Zuckerberg was mostly interested in wire transfers and remittances via WhatsApp, but the prospect of two million Facebook users making online purchases is too tempting to ignore.

-Zuckerberg has reached out to the Winklevoss twins for help with the GlobalCoin project.
+Zuckerberg reached out to the Winklevoss twins for help with the Libra project.
 It should be noted that the twins are the founders of the Gemini cryptocurrency exchange, which handles the Gemini token, one of the first digital currencies pegged to the value of the United States dollar.
-Similar to the Gemini token, Facebook’s GlobalCoin will also be a stablecoin, but it will be pegged to a basket of currencies.
+Similar to the Gemini token, Facebook’s Libra will also be a stablecoin, but it will be pegged to a basket of currencies.

-Some cryptocurrency analysts have observed that GlobalCoin will not be similar to Bitcoin because Facebook will exert control over it, but not being decentralized has not been a problem for tokens such as Ripple, which has been able to achieve circulation and adoption milestones thanks to the work of a dedicated business development team.
+Some cryptocurrency analysts have observed that Libra will not be similar to Bitcoin because Facebook will exert control over it, but not being decentralized has not been a problem for tokens such as Ripple, which has been able to achieve circulation and adoption milestones thanks to the work of a dedicated business development team.
 It is not known at this time whether this token will offer a mining option, but it is unlikely that it will.
-The tentative launch of GlobalCoin could take place early next year.